Bob131/dnfstrap/README.md

 its dependencies.
 You probably shouldn't use it though; the source files within are woven from the RPM team's nightmares, I'm sure.

+So why use it?
+Well, the minimal Fedora image weighs in at about 400MiB, decompressing to 2GiB.
+The problem with this is two-fold:

+ * Downloading 400MiB on a 200kbps connection takes a *long* time.
+ * For a typical appliance application, 2GiB before you've got any actual software on the device is a bit of a stretch.

+A dnfstrap chroot, on the other hand, requires about 80MiB of packages (plus the forty-odd megabytes of repo data) and ends up using about 500MiB of disk space.

+### Usage

 If you're feeling self-destructive, you'll need libdnf.
 It should be coming to the Fedora repos soon, but until then you can use the RPM team's Copr: